codesandbox/docs/packages/projects-docs/pages/learn/repositories/editors.md

 }
 ```

-This will make sure that Prettier and ESLint are installed whenever someone opens the branch in VSCode.
+This will make sure that Prettier and ESLint are installed whenever someone opens the branch in VS Code.

 ### Default User Extensions

-In case you have any personal extensions that you want to have in every branch, you can define those in your VSCode settings under the setting id `remote.SSH.defaultExtensions`.
-To change this setting, you can open VSCode settings (`CMD/Ctrl + ,`) and search for `remote.SSH.defaultExtensions`.
+In case you have any personal extensions that you want to have in every branch, you can define those in your VS Code settings under the setting id `remote.SSH.defaultExtensions`.
+To change this setting, you can open VS Code settings (`CMD/Ctrl + ,`) and search for `remote.SSH.defaultExtensions`.

-You can copy your favourite VSCode extension ids, and put them in that setting.
+You can copy your favourite VS Code extension ids, and put them in that setting.
 From then on, these extensions will be automatically installed in your branches.

-### VSCode Setting Sync
+### VS Code Setting Sync

-To sync your settings and keybindings between branches, you can enable VSCode Setting Sync.
+To sync your settings and keybindings between branches, you can enable VS Code Setting Sync.
 To learn more about how to set this up, you can check [here](https://code.visualstudio.com/docs/editor/settings-sync).

 <br/>
 ## FAQs